nyuhanc/system_id_playground/README.md

 The regressors of the exogenous variable(s) are taken from t=0,...,-(n_lags-1).
 This is due to the properties of the data.
 For general purposes, the regressors of the exogenous variable(s) should as well be taken from t=-1,...,-n_lags.

-- NRMSE is pretty much the same as RMSE since the data is z-normalized.
+- NRMSE is pretty much the same as RMSE since the data is z-normalized beforehand
+- The Keras features are combined with Tensorflow backend to run on GPU.
+The XGBoost is run on CPU but can also be run on GPU; an example is implemented in the XGB_optuna script.
+For cuda to work, (install and) check your nvidia and cuda drivers versions compatibility (enough for XGBoost to work).
+For tensorflow, also install the right versions of cudnn and tensorflow (e.g. https://youtu.be/4LvgOmxugFU?si=0X8ayETwhJyWb3Fi).